 Click here to download my free e-book ‘The Six Secrets to a Slow Postpartum’ to find out more tips on how to care for a new mother.

-If you’d love to plan for a peaceful and slow postpartum, I can help by being your virtual online doula.
-Find out more about my Slow Postpartum coaching packages here.
+If you’d love to plan for a peaceful and slow postpartum, I can help by being your virtual online postpartum care consultant.
+Find out more about my Slow Postpartum online packages here.

 Jojo Hogan is Maternal Postpartum Care Specialist and consultant and the founder of Slow Postpartum – a movement that works to educate and empower society as to the importance of slowing down to honour the postpartum ‘sacred window’ and to care for mothers and babies worldwide.
 To find out more or to work with Jojo to create your Slow Postpartum visit www.slowpostpartum.com.